wtcoin/docs-1/README.md

 Found an error or bug?
 --------------------

-Just [submit a issue](https://github.com/blockcypher/docs/issues).
+Just [submit an issue](https://github.com/blockcypher/docs/issues).
 And, of course, feel free to submit Pull Requests with bug fixes or proposed changes.

 Special Thanks
 --------------------